Please feel free to use info from this web site on ebay or other websites, but please give credit to analogman.com, thanks!

 Do you change the capacitors or other components in your mod?

-My CLASSIC TS-808 mod does not change the capacitor values, it uses
+Our CLASSIC 808 mod does not change the capacitor values, it uses

 the exact same values as an original TS-808.
 Anyone can find information